 "We said don't open it!"
 Duarte whispered too loudly, ripping the bundle out of João's hands.
-The bottle spilt out, and he had to awkwardly crouch to prevent them from crash-
+The bottle spilt out, and he had to awkwardly crouch to prevent them from crashing on the rocky pier.

 "What's with the wine now?"
 Carlos puffed his chest as he walked up to the clay-sellers.
 "Weren't you supposed to buy stuff for the town?
 Unless that's a Christmas gift."